wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/how-it-works.rst

         ]
     }

-The information of the different types of events are stored on the manager side inside the agents sqlite database.
+The information of the different types of events are stored on the manager side inside the agent's sqlite database.
 The database has the following tables:

 +------------------------------+-------------------------------------------------------------------------------------------+
 | Table                        | Description                                                                               |